nimesh2315/nimesh2315/README.md

 - 💬 Ask me : about for flutter or any  tech related stuff.
 - 📫 How to reach me : shrivastavanimesh51@gmail.com , nimesh._15
 - 😄 Pronouns: He/His.
-- ⚡ Fun fact: I spend almost 5 hours listening everyday.
+- ⚡ Fun fact: I spend almost 5 hours listening music everyday.